javierfuentesm/efex/README.md

 - Easy pagination and infinite scrolling support.
 - Built-in devtools for debugging.

-Given these features, we didn't see an immediate need for additional state management solutions like Redux or Context API for this project's current scope.
+Given these features, I didn't see an immediate need for additional state management solutions like Redux or Context API for this project's current scope.

 ### UI Components
 I chose Chakra UI as the component library for this project.
 Its benefits include: